TIBHannover/diaspora/README.md

 # DiASPora
-Digital Approaches for the Synthesis of Poorly Accessible Biodiversity Information (BacDive &amp; Semantics)
+Digital Approaches for the Synthesis of Poorly Accessible Biodiversity Information (BacDive &amp; Semantics) from DSMZ https://bacdive.dsmz.de/

 For this project we have multiple venue where we maintain the files